Dhiya03/BudgetWise-mobile/UI_GUIDE.md

 -   **BudgetWise Title**: The name of the application.
 -   **Advanced Export Button (Download Icon)**: Opens a modal with detailed options to export data in JSON or CSV format within a specific date range.
--   **Quick CSV Export Button (Upload Icon)**: Immediately downloads all transaction data into a single CSV file without extra options.
+-   **Quick CSV Export Button (Spreadsheet Icon)**: Immediately downloads all transaction data into a single CSV file without extra options.
--   **Settings Button (Gear Icon)**: Opens the main settings modal for the application.
+-   **Settings Button (Gear Icon)**: Navigates to the main settings page for the application.
 -   **Monthly Balance Card**: Displays the net financial position for the current month (Total Income - Total Expenses).
 -   **Monthly Spent Card**: Shows the total amount of money spent from monthly budget categories in the current month.
 -   **Custom Budgets Spent Card**: Displays the total amount spent across all active custom, purpose-driven budgets.